Study in Malaysia

 On our website you can find beneficial extra information for arrangements before, during and after your study abroad program.

-- While organizing your study abroad semester, read through information on traveling, scholarships, credits, visa and hints and tips from former Asia Exchange students.
+- While organizing your study abroad semester, read through information on traveling, scholarships, credits, visa and hints and tips from former Asia Exchange students, as well as the Frequently asked questions.
 Also discuss with your home institution about the studies and possible scholarships.

 You can contact us by email or by telephone.
 You can find our contact details here.